hifsaiftikhar/phishing-email-detector/README.md

 The extension also works directly inside Gmail — click the floating "Check Email" button on any open email to analyze it in place.
 (Manual paste-in shown above for demo purposes.)

-Built as a capstone project for the Google x Kaggle 5-Day AI Agents Intensive Vibe Coding Course.

 ## What Makes This an Agent (Not Just a Classifier)

 Most phishing detectors make one LLM call and return a verdict.